laraXgram/laraxgram.github.io/src/database.md

 <a name="monitoring-cumulative-query-time"></a>
 ### Monitoring Cumulative Query Time

-A common performance bottleneck of modern web applications is the amount of time they spend querying databases.
+A common performance bottleneck of modern bot applications is the amount of time they spend querying databases.
 Thankfully, LaraGram can invoke a closure or callback of your choice when it spends too much time querying the database during a single request.
 To get started, provide a query time threshold (in milliseconds) and closure to the `whenQueryingForLongerThan` method.
 You may invoke this method in the `boot` method of a [service provider](/providers.md):

 ```php
 <?php